-In a report examining the long-term (5-22 months) efficacy of propranolol, 10 patients, aged 27 to 80, with atrial fibrillation and ventricular rate >120 beats per minute despite digitalis, received propranolol up to 30 mg t.i.d.
-Seven patients (70%) achieved ventricular rate reduction to <100 beats per minute.
+In a report examining the long-term (5 to 22 months) efficacy of propranolol, 10 patients, aged 27 to 80, with atrial fibrillation and ventricular rate > 120 beats per minute despite digitalis, received propranolol up to 30 mg t.i.d.
+Seven patients (70%) achieved ventricular rate reduction to < 100 beats per minute.

 Although the clinical trials used either t.i.d. or q.i.d. dosing, clinical, pharmacologic, and pharmacokinetic data provide a reasonable basis for concluding that b.i.d. dosing with propranolol should be adequate in the treatment of postinfarction patients.

-In a 2 week, double-blind, parallel, placebo-controlled study of 9 patients with essential or familial tremor, propranolol, at a dose titrated as needed from 40-80 mg t.i.d. reduced tremor severity compared to placebo.
+In a 2 week, double-blind, parallel, placebo-controlled study of 9 patients with essential or familial tremor, propranolol, at a dose titrated as needed from 40 to 80 mg t.i.d. reduced tremor severity compared to placebo.

 Hypertrophic Subaortic Stenosis

-In an uncontrolled series of 13 patients with New York Heart Association (NYHA) class 2 or 3 symptoms and hypertrophic subaortic stenosis diagnosed at cardiac catheterization, oral propranolol 40-80 mg t.i.d. was administered and patients were followed for up to 17 months.
+In an uncontrolled series of 13 patients with New York Heart Association (NYHA) class 2 or 3 symptoms and hypertrophic subaortic stenosis diagnosed at cardiac catheterization, oral propranolol 40 to 80 mg t.i.d. was administered and patients were followed for up to 17 months.
 Propranolol was associated with improved NYHA class for most patients.

-In an uncontrolled series of 3 patients with norepinephrine-secreting pheochromocytoma who were pretreated with an alpha adrenergic blocker (prazosin), perioperative use of propranolol at doses of 40-80 mg t.i.d. resulted in symptomatic blood pressure control.
+In an uncontrolled series of 3 patients with norepinephrine-secreting pheochromocytoma who were pretreated with an alpha adrenergic blocker (prazosin), perioperative use of propranolol at doses of 40 to 80 mg t.i.d. resulted in symptomatic blood pressure control.

 Indications and Usage for Propranolol Tablets

-Propranolol hydrochloride tablets USP are indicated in the management of hypertension.
-It may be used alone or used in combination with other antihypertensive agents, particularly a thiazide diuretic.
-Propranolol hydrochloride tablets USP are not indicated in the management of hypertensive emergencies.
+Propranolol Hydrochloride Tablets USP are indicated in the management of hypertension.
+They may be used alone or used in combination with other antihypertensive agents, particularly a thiazide diuretic.
+Propranolol Hydrochloride Tablets USP are not indicated in the management of hypertensive emergencies.

 Angina Pectoris Due to Coronary Atherosclerosis

-Propranolol hydrochloride tablets USP are indicated in the management of familial or hereditary essential tremor.
+Propranolol Hydrochloride Tablets USP are indicated in the management of familial or hereditary essential tremor.
 Familial or essential tremor consists of involuntary, rhythmic, oscillatory movements, usually limited to the upper limbs.
 It is absent at rest, but occurs when the limb is held in a fixed posture or position against gravity and during active movement.
-Propranolol hydrochloride tablets USP cause a reduction in the tremor amplitude, but not in the tremor frequency.
-Propranolol hydrochloride tablets USP are not indicated for the treatment of tremor associated with Parkinsonism.
+Propranolol hydrochloride causes a reduction in the tremor amplitude, but not in the tremor frequency.
+Propranolol Hydrochloride Tablets USP are not indicated for the treatment of tremor associated with Parkinsonism.

 Hypertrophic Subaortic Stenosis

-Propranolol hydrochloride tablets USP improve NYHA functional class in symptomatic patients with hypertrophic subaortic stenosis.
+Propranolol Hydrochloride Tablets USP improves NYHA functional class in symptomatic patients with hypertrophic subaortic stenosis.

 Propranolol is contraindicated in 1) cardiogenic shock; 2) sinus bradycardia and greater than first degree block; 3) bronchial asthma; and 4) in patients with known hypersensitivity to propranolol hydrochloride.